Zero-Tang/NoirVisor/README.md

 - Hardware-Level Code Integrity Enforcement, both Intel EPT and AMD NPT.

 # License
-This repository is under MIT license. <br>
+This repository is under MIT license. \

 # Code of Conduct
 The Code of Conduct is added to NoirVisor Project since May.5th, 2019.
 Please follow the rules when contributing.